Editions

 other keys in the top-level dictionary must be ignored.

-Each product (e.g. example-organization/example-product
+Each product (e.g. example-organization/example-product) will refer to

 an array of issue data dictionaries.
 The keys in these dictionaries are described